It’s a great day to learn about the many potential health benefits of peppermint.

 However, there are not many supporting scientific studies that prove this.

-12. May Help With Menstrual Cramps
+11. Helps With Menstrual Cramps

 There are many helpful benefits that the muscle-relaxing properties of peppermint can provide.